an immersion in creative computing for K12 teachers, parents, and technology integrators

 Workshop Leaders

 The Logo Summer Institute facilitators are classroom teachers, professional development specialists and researchers with extensive experience in creative computing and curriculum integration in grades K-12 and in all subject areas.
 Since the members of the team each have their own interests and areas of expertise, you will have support and guidance in a wide variety of project areas and technologies.
 Everyone on the team is fluent in Scratch and several other programming languages.
-Here's a partial list of the team members for 2023:

 We emphasize software and hardware that is accessible, broadly useful, and well-supported.